Sameer10-M/QRdecomposition/README.md

 '''
-Program to QR decomposition using the Gram-Schmidt method Developed by: your name:Hariprasath p RegisterNumber:212224230084
+Program to QR decomposition using the Gram-Schmidt method Developed by: your name:Sameer Shariff M RegisterNumber:212224220085
 '''
 import numpy as np
 def QR_Decomposition(A):